-GFDRR’s Resilient Infrastructure (RI) Program is mainstreaming disaster risk management (DRM) across multiple infrastructure sectors, promoting resilient infrastructure through knowledge, analytics and technical assistance.
+GFDRR’s Global Program on Resilient Infrastructure (GPRI) is mainstreaming disaster risk management (DRM) across multiple infrastructure sectors, promoting resilient infrastructure through targeted knowledge, tools and operational support.
 To improve infrastructure resilience in developing countries, GFDRR is working across World Bank Global Practices (GP) to open access to DRM technical and financial resources for investments in energy, transport, water, and the built environment.
-Across the built environment, GFDRR is also scaling actions to help countries reduce disaster risks through green and gray infrastructure investments, exploring nature-based solutions, within mega-cities and across transboundary river basins.
+The program will aim at providing task teams and clients with access to cutting edge methods and best practices by promoting a knowledge sharing and networking environment in addition to direct support from the GPRI to specific projects.

-Anchored through a network of partnerships and Communities of Practice (CoP), support to resilient infrastructure brings together sectoral specialists and DRM experts to improve coordination and mainstreaming DRM knowledge and expertise in infrastructure investments.
-Following a lifecycle approach, GFDRR will support national and local governments, and infrastructure owners and operators, reduce disaster risk in operations management practices, mitigate the exposure of planned infrastructure, prioritize disaster risk management investments based on improved asset management systems, increase access to disaster resilient design standards, and develop policy and institutional frameworks for infrastructure emergency preparedness and business continuity.
+The program promotes resilience in infrastructure investments by bringing together sectoral specialists and DRM experts.
+Through this Global Program, GFDRR supports national and local governments, infrastructure owners and operators to mitigate disaster risk throughout the lifecycle of infrastructure assets.
+This is done by improving operations management practices, mitigating exposure of planned infrastructure, prioritizing disaster risk management investments based on risk mapping, increasing access to disaster resilient design standards, strengthening asset maintenance, and developing policy and institutional frameworks for infrastructure emergency preparedness and business continuity. │

 Pillars of our Resilient Infrastructure Work